dmbarbour/wikilon/docs/AwelonLang.md

 Definitions for `null` and `cons` are left to the dictionary.
 A typical encoding might fold over every element in the list.
 Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
 In this case, acceleration could support lists via arrays.

-Embedded texts are suitable only for simple things like labels, test data, comments, and micro-DSLs such as regular expressions.
+Embedded texts are suitable only for simple things like test data, comments, and micro-DSLs such as regular expressions.
 They are not very suitable for general use.
 To work around these limitations, the primary options are:

 * interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
 * structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
 Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
 Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

+## Labeled Data (provisional)

+Labeled data is convenient for at least three reasons: human meaningful documentation, lightweight extensibility of data types, and a more commutative structure.
+Most modern programming languages have built-in support for labeled products and sums.
+Labeled products are often called records or structs while labeled sums are called variants or tagged unions.
+Awelon will support simplistic support for labeled data by introducing pairs of abstract functions of form `:label` and `.label`.
+Essentially, it works like this:

+        [[A] :a [B] :b [C] :c ...] .a  ==  [A] [[B] :b [C] :c ...]
+        [A] :a [B] :b == [B] :b [A] :a      (distinct labels commute)

+A record is effectively any function having a specific format, a sequence of `[[Value] :label ...]` pairs.
+We can abstract, construct, and compose records like any other function or value, with the commutativity of labels offering some convenient freedom for refactoring.
+To observe a 'variant' type generally involves matching the label with a record of type `{label1:type1→r, label2:type2→r, ...}` then applying the returned function to the given value.
+Hence, a variant value might generally have the form `[.label [Value] case]`.

+We can conveniently identify a few error conditions:

+        [B] [A] :a          -- error: unlabeled data [B] [A1] :a [A2] :a     -- error: `:a` assigned twice :a :b               -- error: missing input for `:b`

+We can conveniently represent quick distribution of data:

+        [[A]:a [B]:b [C]:c] [.c .b .a] b == [[C][B][A][]]

+And record constructor from a tuple is feasible:

+        [C][B][A][] [:a] ins [:b] ins [:c] ins

+        [A][R][:a] ins == [[A]:a R]
+        ins = [a i]b b b

+This labeled data model is based on various thought experiments.
+Originally, my intention for Awelon was to leverage accelerators, embedded texts, and *Editable Views* to model labeled data explicitly.
+Church encoding of labeled data is not difficult: labels encode paths into a trie-like structure for access or update.
+Unfortunately, an explicit encoding seems to defeat or hinder many  useful features of labeled data.
+For example, it is difficult to preserve human meaningful labels when reporting static type errors, or to syntactically refactor when we don't know locally which observations might be made on our encodings.

+This feature is *probably* final, pending discovery of issues in practice.

 ## Secure Hash Resources